Up arrow

 });

-Step 2: Create a GTM Data Layer Variable (Analyst Action)
+1. Create a Data Layer Variable in GTM named user_id.

 Section 4: Validation and Critical Best Practices